Anchor chain speaker level subwoofer input cable - selected lengths

 60 day in-home audition, 1 year warranty

-Anchor Chain - anchors your full range speakers firmly to the Benthic depths of Frequency!
+Anchor chain - anchors your subwoofer system firmly to the Benthic depths of Frequency!

 The next stage in the subwoofer amplifier then internally sums that signal into a single mono, full range, line level signal that is then tailored by the low pass crossover circuitry inside the subwoofer amplifier (this signal, is what is then being controlled by the adjustment knobs for frequency, gain, phase, and etc. on the back of the sub amp!)